✍️ The Weekly Edge

 Don’t tell people your priorities.
 Show them your calendar.

 The Ledger is your working companion to The Executives Institute —whether you follow The Weekly Edge or participate in a 10K Leaders study group.
 This is where discipline takes shape —where the priorities that drive your business are identified, challenged, and acted on.
-Print each week as you go, or collect the hardcover Ledger each year, with a $100 contribution to the Institute.
-Over time, each annual Ledger becomes a record of your decisions, your lessons, and the growth of your organization.

 The Institute teaches.
 The Ledger records.

-Stephen Covey’s work on effectiveness, in The 7 Habits of Highly Effective People, remains as relevant as it was when it was written, in part because the principles he described are not trends — they are enduring truths about how human attention and time translate into outcomes.
+Stephen Covey’s work on effectiveness, in The 7 Habits of Highly Effective People, remains as relevant as it was when it was written, in part because the principles he described are not trends —they are enduring truths about how human attention and time translate into outcomes.

 The discipline he articulated is simple but demanding: put the important things in your schedule before the urgent things fill it.
 Urgency feels pressing.
 Importance actually moves the needle.
 The two are not the same, and the default behavior of most organizations is to let urgency crowd out importance.